Thomas Magnum: Magnum, P.I. (1980–1988)

 Magnum is a former naval officer, turned private investigator and "beach bum" in Hawaii.

 Despite irregular employment, he manages to secure a cushy job and live a comfortable existence as a security expert on the estate of celebrity author Robin Masters.
-The job perks included use of the guest house on Masters' Hawaii estate "Robin's Nest" and his red Ferrari 308 GTS in exchange for quality control of the estate security.
+The job perks included use of the guest house on Masters' Hawaii estate "Robin's Nest" and his red Ferrari 308 GTS in exchange for looking after the estate security.
 This often puts him in conflict with the estate's more responsible and serious majordomo, Higgins.

 In the course of the series, Magnum and his friends (former Vietnam comrades, Rick Wright and T.C.
 Calvin) become involved, not only in typical private investigator cases, but also a wide variety of adventures involving espionage, covert operations, paramilitary escapades, and "lifestyles of the rich and famous".

 Often appearing in khaki pleated shorts or blue jeans, an Aloha shirt, Sperry boat shoes or white Puma Easy Rider Sneakers, ankle socks, and a battered baseball cap, Magnum was originally envisioned as a James Bond type character but, at Selleck's request, was made into more of an average "everyman" with numerous character flaws.